ShiroTakeda/gams-mode/README.txt

 	"*The height of the GAMS-OUTLINE buffer with two LST buffers."

-`gams-ol-view-item'

-	"The default alist of viewable items.

-	Each list consists of a pair of the item name and its flag.
-Non-nil of flag means the item is viewable by default.

-	The order of items has the meaning in this alist.
-Items are listed in the SELECT-ITEM buffer according to this order.
-So, if you want to show MAR on the top, you must write MAR at the fisrt in this alist."

 There are also other customizable variables, mainly keybindings and fonts.
 You can see a full list of customizable variables by executing: